justonlyforyou/RebelShipBrowser/README.md

 * **Quick Access:** Double-tap the icon to bring her about and restore the window in a flash.
 * **Re-Login:** If the seas get rough, we grab the key again.
 Easy peasy.
 * **Premium Map Themes:** All premium map styles unlocked - Dark, Light, Street, Satellite, City, and Sky.
 No doubloons required!
 * **Tanker Operations:** Build tankers even without the achievement.
-The seas be open to all cargo types!
+Note: Ye can only BUILD tankers at the shipyard, not BUY them from the market!
 * **Metropolis Routes:** Access metropolis port routes without purchase.
 Chart yer course to the biggest harbors!
+* **No-Steam Mode:** Place a file called `nosteam.txt` next to the exe to skip Steam and login manually.
+All premium features still work!

 ### 📜 The Ship’s Articles (Requirements)